Netzwerkfehler/remmon/README.md

 # remmon
-A simple remote monitoring tool for Windows (will probably work on other OSes too)
+A simple remote monitoring tool for Windows and Linux

+## Tested on
+- Windows 10
+- Ubuntu 20.04.1 LTS
+- Debian 10

 ## Features